Skip to main content

 Spoiler: (Solution) Login failed TypeError: Cannot read property '1' of null

-authorization error solution
+solution for authorization error

 Cookies can be specified in two ways: